-The process of machine learning is relatively simple – not the development part obviously, but the way it works.
-It’s automatic, and it learns and grows using the collected data.
+The process of machine learning is relatively simple – not the development part, obviously, but the way it works.
+It’s automatic, and it learns and grows using the data collected from you.

-Think of this: whenever you search a certain video on YouTube and watch it along with 2-3 similar videos, the next time you refresh your homepage, it will be filled with videos similar to what you previously searched.
+Think of this: you search for a certain video on YouTube and watch it along with 2-3 similar videos, then the next time you refresh your homepage, it’s filled with videos similar to those.
 That’s machine learning at work.

-IoT uses a similar program to understand your behavior and make changes accordingly.
-A real-life example of IoT would be smart refrigerators.
-These refrigerators scan most of the products and send a notification to your phone whenever a certain product is about to expire or run out.
+These refrigerators scan most of the products inside them and notify your phone whenever a particular product is about to expire or run out.

 Smartphones also play a crucial role in the IoT infrastructure, as most of these products come with a mobile phone application.